Skip to main content

 The Brains Endocrine Connection

 The communication between your endocrine glands and your brain is a constant, dynamic feedback loop.
 The Hypothalamic-Pituitary-Gonadal (HPG) axis, for example, is the central command line that governs the production of sex hormones.
-The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
+The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).

 These hormones, in turn, travel to the gonads (testes in men, ovaries in women) to stimulate the production of testosterone and estrogen.
 This entire system is designed to maintain balance.
 When circulating hormone levels are high, they send a signal back to the hypothalamus and pituitary to slow down production, much like a thermostat maintains a set temperature.